The Musical Journey of ‘House of the Rising Sun’

 Meanwhile, Bob Dylan was hard at work making his first album for Columbia Records that would consist mostly of folk music standards.
 One evening in 1962, Dylan walked into a coffee house after a recording session with the great producer John Hammond.

 Dylan bumped into Van Ronk at the famous Kettle of Fish and asked, “Dave, would it be okay with you if I recorded your arrangement of ‘House of the Rising Sun?'”
-Van Ronk responded with the words to the effect of “Oh shit, Jeez Bobby, I’m going into the studio to do that myself in a couple of weeks.
+Van Ronk responded with words to the effect of “Oh shit, Jeez Bobby, I’m going into the studio to do that myself in a couple of weeks.
 Can’t it wait for your next album?”

 After a long pause, Dylan mumbled “Uh oh,” and Van Ronk asked Dylan what he meant by that.
 ‘Well,” coughed Bob Dylan, sheepishly shrinking into his chair.
 “I just recorded it.”

-Here is a rare live version of Bob Dylan’s “House of the Rising Sun,” performed April 18, 1963, published by Swingin’ Pig via YouTube:
+Here is a rare live version of Bob Dylan’s “House of the Rising Sun,” performed on April 18, 1963, published by Swingin’ Pig via YouTube: